-By means of a testamentary disposition, the testator has the power to deprive an heir of his or her statutory entitlement in the following cases (CC, Article 477):
+The testator has the power to deprive an heir of their statutory entitlement by means of a testamentary disposition in the following cases (Article 477, CC):

-- if the heir has committed a serious crime against the testator or a person close to him or her; or - if the heir has seriously breached his or her duties under family law towards the testator or the testator's dependants.
+- if the heir has committed a serious crime against the testator or a person close to them; or - if the heir has seriously breached their duties under family law towards the testator or the testator's dependants.

-As discussed above, the forced heirship provisions are intended to protect the family wealth by forcing the testator to pass substantial wealth to his or her relatives.
-If a child of the testator is seriously indebted, the goal of the forced heirship provisions would fall short as such an heir's creditors would benefit from the forced heirship provisions.
-In these circumstances, another ground for disinheritance is provided for in CC, Article 480, enabling the testator to reduce an indebted heir's forced heirship portion by half if this heir passes on the other half to his or her issue(s).
+As discussed above, the forced heirship provisions are intended to protect the family wealth by forcing the testator to pass substantial wealth to their relatives.
+If a child of the testator is seriously indebted, the goal of the forced heirship provisions would fall short as such heir's creditors would benefit from the forced heirship provisions.
+For this case another ground for disinheritance is provided for in Article 480 of CC, enabling the testator to reduce an indebted heir's forced heirship portion by one half if this heir passes on the other half to their issue(s).

 The disinherited person may neither participate in the estate nor bring an action in abatement.
 Unless disposed of otherwise by the testator, the disinherited person's portion passes to the testator's statutory heirs as if the disinherited person had predeceased.
-Accordingly, the disinherited person's issue retain their statutory entitlements as if he or she had predeceased (CC, Article 478).
+Accordingly, the disinherited person's issue retains their statutory entitlements as if the disinherited person had predeceased (CC 478).

 Any testator wishing to disinherit an heir must indicate the reason for the disinheritance in the testamentary disposition.
 If the disinherited person challenges the disinheritance on the grounds that the indicated reason is incorrect, any heir or legatee wishing to benefit from the disinheritance must prove that the reason is correct.
-Where no proof is presented or no reason for the disinheritance is indicated, the disposition shall be upheld insofar as it does not deprive the disinherited person of his or her forced heirship portion, unless it was made by the testator in obvious error regarding the reason for the disinheritance (CC, Article 479).
+Where no proof is presented or no reason for the disinheritance is indicated, the disposition shall be upheld insofar as it does not deprive the disinherited person of their forced heirship portion, unless it was made by the testator in obvious error regarding the reason for the disinheritance (Article 479, CC).